-You can use these five methods to find radio stations on a selected band: TUNE, SEEK, SCAN, the preset buttons, and AUTO SELECT.
+You can use any of five methods to find radio stations on the selected band: TUNE, SEEK, SCAN, the preset buttons, and AUTO SELECT.

 TUNE - Use the TUNE knob to tune the radio to a desired frequency.
 Turn the knob right to tune to a higher frequency, or left to tune to a lower frequency.